Harvard-ATG/jupyterhub-dockerfiles/README.md

 While we could use the official image, we would like to handle the installation of the python environment and `tensorflow` separately (such as in a `conda` environment), so our image is more or less the same except it omits the last part the configures python and does a `pip install tensorflow`.
 So this gives us a base image with everything we need to do that.

 See the official [gpu.Dockerfile](https://raw.githubusercontent.com/tensorflow/tensorflow/02956a52930bea96f57401d39a834e13047bad9a/tensorflow/tools/dockerfiles/dockerfiles/gpu.Dockerfile) for reference.

+## Automated Builds

+Github Actions are setup to automatically build and push images to https://hub.docker.com/u/harvardat.
+The asusmption is that there is no sensitive information being added to these images.